How to Apply to Host a 2015 Tech Trek Camp

 No. The Tech Trek expansion is a new program from the AAUW national office and is based on the successful, long-running Tech Trek model from AAUW of California.
 The AAUW of California program continues to be run independently.
 Branches with questions about the camp program in California should contact Tech Trek California coordinators Linda Stinebaugh and Carol Holzgrafe at firstname.lastname@example.org.

 Budget and Financial Guidelines

 What if my state or branch is a 501(c)(3)?
 Can donations go there instead?

 No. The AAUW national office is the fiscal agent for all new camps, and all money must go through the national office as a tax-deductible donation.

 Can branches fund individual girls to attend the camps?

 No. There is not a scholarship-based funding structure for the national Tech Trek program.
 For tax purposes, donations cannot be designated on a scholarship basis to fund individual campers.
 Branches can, however, raise money for girls from their area and send donations to cover the $50 family fee for girls who cannot pay it.

 How much money do I need to raise for my camp?

-There is a large range for the cost of hosting a Tech Trek camp; the amount will be based on individual site needs.
+There is a large range for the cost of hosting a Tech Trek camp; the amount will be based on individual site needs, but a sample budget is provided in the application form.
 Branches and states are expected to raise the remaining funds they need for the camp, aside from their $10,000 grant, or obtain in-kind donations.
 The AAUW national office will assist with the marketing and promotion of the camps.

 Can I sell merchandise to help fund the program?